Clive Barker's A-Z of Horror

-Clive Barker's A-Z of Horror was a six-part documentary series first broadcast on BBC2 on 4 October 1997.
+Clive Barker's A-Z of Horror is a six-part documentary series first broadcast on BBC2 on 4 October 1997.
 It was written and hosted by Clive Barker and explored the history of horror, from the cinema to art.
 Subjects included are the influence of the Grand Guignol, the literary works of Edgar Allan Poe and H. P. Lovecraft, the real life serial killer Ed Gein, the horror make-up effects of Tom Savini and director George A. Romero, as well as works of artist Franz Xaver Messerschmidt and the horror film icon Freddy Krueger.
 A tie-in book was released featuring art work by Barker and film reviews by Stephen Jones.